marciof/Eon/specification/specification.md

 ## List

 An immutable sequence of elements.
-It extends the *Map* prototype by associating consecutive positive integers with elements in ascending order of keys.
+It extends the map prototype by associating consecutive positive integers with elements in ascending order of keys.

 ### Examples